Daniel is a nonprofit executive director, Texas first responder, and has participated in three Texas legislative sessions.

 In 2019, US News & World Report published Diversity Emergency, an article examining EMS diversity issues.

-They found that Black paramedics only make up 3% of the EMS workforce with no sign of improvement.
+They found that Black paramedics only make up three percent of the EMS workforce with no sign of improvement.

 In fact, all minorities were found to be underrepresented with 10% of paramedics being Hispanic and 23% female.